gouthami3000/weather_project/README.md

 # weather_project
-this app helps to predicts the weather of a particular place or a location
+This is a weather Dashboard.
+It helps to find the current weather, 7 day forecast and 24 Forecast